buntec/ff4s/docs/examples/subscription.md

 What is interesting here is the fact that the store `ff4s.Store` is a resource.
 This will allow us to run effects in the background while the store is in use.
 For example, we can subscribe to changes of the `number` state (based on user input) and react by dispatching the action `GetRandomFact` that will access the latest state and send a simple HTTP GET request.

-Note that we use the `debounce` to limit the reaction to state change to a maximum of one per 3 seconds.
+Note that we use `debounce` to limit the reaction to state change to a maximum of one per 3 seconds.
 This in particular is ueful if the effect running as a result of state change is expensive while the state changes with high frequency.

 ```scala mdoc:js:shared